-A massive oil-on-oak painting measuring more than 7 by 12 feet, The Garden of Earthly Delights (1490-1510) was painted around the turn of the sixteenth century by Dutch artist Hieronymus Bosch and is still one of the most famous and mysterious works of art in the world today.
+A giant oil-on-oak painting measuring more than 7 by 12 feet, The Garden of Earthly Delights (1490-1510) was painted during the Renaissance around the turn of the sixteenth century by Dutch artist Hieronymus Bosch and is still one of the most famous and mysterious works of art in the world today.
 What is the true meaning of Bosch's iconic yet terrifying painting?
 A thorough analysis reveals the religious and secular meaning of The Garden of Earthly Delights, a painting with strangely surreal, modern overtones.
 What is the hidden meaning of The Garden of Earthly Delights?
 Can we really find modern significance in any interpretation of this mysterious work of art?

 It can sometimes be hard to find modern-day applications for old, religious art painted so long ago, but there is something unique and oddly prescient about the art of Hieronymus Bosch and The Garden of Earthly Delights in particular.
-The term "Boschian" remains in use even today, and speaks to the fantastic details Bosch is known for.
-Not one to keep thing simple, in The Garden of Earthly Delights Bosch begins with a simple story but peppers his giant canvas with lots of weird tangents, side stories and odd, alien imagery along the way.
-In fact, Bosch's art is so curious that some have even wondered if he was under the influence of hallucinogenic drugs.
-Though Bosch lived and worked hundreds of years before the Surrealist art movement of the twentieth century, due to the often dreamlike and bizarre imagery of his art some historians like Andre Breton view him as a kind of protosurrealist, or a "grandfather" of Surrealism.
-Famous Surrealists Salvador Dali and Joan Miró were also taken with Bosch's strange and wonderful art.
+The term "Boschian" remains in use even today, describing the overload of fantastic details Bosch is still famous for.
+Not one to keep things simple, Bosch uses the Biblical creation story as a jumping off point and then weaves in lots of weird tangents, side stories and perplexing alien imagery along the way.
+In fact, Bosch's art is so curious and out there that some have even wondered if he painted under the influence of hallucinogenic drugs.
+Bosch lived and worked hundreds of years before the Surrealist art movement of the twentieth century, but the often dreamlike and bizarre imagery of his art led André Breton to identify him as a kind of protosurrealist, or a "grandfather" of Surrealism.
+Famous Surrealists Salvador Dali and Joan Miró were also fans of Bosch's strange and wonderful art.

-Still verdant and green, the garden scene transforms dramatically in the central and largest panel, from which the title of the painting comes: The Garden of Earthly Delights.
-In Genesis 3, Adam and Eve leave the Garden of Eden to find a new home of their own.
+Still verdant and green, the garden scene transforms dramatically in the central and largest panel, The Garden of Earthly Delights, from which the title of the painting derives.
+In Genesis 3, Adam and Eve exit the Garden of Eden and must find a new home.
 In contrast with the divine simplicity of the first panel, the center panel is busy, full of life and energy.
-As DiCaprio points out, "The second panel is where it starts to become more interesting."
+As DiCaprio explained, "The second panel is where it starts to become more interesting."
 In the center section, there is more of everything: more space, more people, more animals — more going on all around.
 Here the simplicity and calm tranquility of the first panel gives way to an exuberant, crowded party.
 Excess is the general theme.

-Though the second panel is perhaps more interesting than the first, in Bosch's world more does not necessarily mean better.
+Though the second panel is more interesting than the first, in Bosch's world more does not necessarily mean better.
 As DiCaprio points out, this is where the deadly sins start to infuse their way into the painting, though subtly.
 The crowds of naked people frolic in a bacchanalian free-for-all with carefree abandon.
-Life in the Garden looks like fun, but Bosch represents the underlying chaos in the Garden with the oddest visual metaphors.
+Life in the Garden looks like fun, but Bosch represents the underlying chaos in the Garden using the oddest of visual metaphors.
 Unlike the first panel, there is no more clear hierarchy or delineation of order here; the natural world of humans, animals and vegetation are all mixed together in the same jumbled sprawl.
-Throughout the center panel, Bosch seems to capture the revelers in the middle of some surreal metamorphosis, transforming from human into fantastic hybrids: a berry boy, a fish girl.
+Throughout the center panel, Bosch seems to capture the revelers in the middle of some curious metamorphosis, transforming from human into fantastic hybrids: a berry boy, a fish girl.
 What is the meaning?

 Things get dark and very ugly in the painting’s third and final panel.
 The garden has once again transformed into what DiCaprio calls "nightmarish" and a "burnt-down apocalypse."
 While the first two panels are sunny and green, the last panel is contrastingly gloomy, maybe taking place at night or perhaps even subterranean, underground.
 Is this one of Dante’s circles of Hell?
 Remnants of the party and its symbols of vice — playing cards, a gambling dice — are strewn about, discarded.
-Once animated and carefree, the people now look distraught, worn out and tired after a long night.
+Once animated and carefree, the people now look distraught, tired and worn out after a long night.